 The touchscreen-only London has already leaked extensively, so I'll eat my mittens if the mobile up there on the left isn't RIM's next flagship effort.
 The BlackBerry 'Nevada' (on the right) is likely to launch at the same time, and features the familiar Qwerty keyboard.

-It's no secret that BlackBerry-maker, with BlackBerry 10 seen as the company's last-ditch effort to turn around the sinking ship before it strikes the iceberg of obsolescence, and steer it safely into the port of mixed metaphors.
+It's no secret that BlackBerry-maker RIM is in dire straits, with BlackBerry 10 seen as the company's last-ditch effort to turn around the sinking ship before it strikes the iceberg of obsolescence, and steer it safely into the port of mixed metaphors.

 BlackBerry fans needn't wait until next year for a new software treat, however.
 BBM -- the popular messaging service that gained notoriety during the London riots -- is introducing an update that lets you make free calls over a Wi-Fi connection.